Skip to main content

 User can make this option non-editable 'fileRenameOption.addProperty(IGroovyConstant.EDITABLE, true);' as 'true'/'editable' or 'false'/'non-editable'.

-If the preference is set to be editable, use can choose to rename the file while downloading it with the following options:
+If the preference is set to be editable, users can choose to rename the file while downloading it with the following options:

 Rename Files with Custom Attributes